nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 Imagine what this means for web development: you can create an Apple-like startup site for one client, a Stripe-like platform for another, and a Linear-inspired interface for a third.
 All through a single command that takes seconds rather than the months of custom development these looks typically require.

-But even this is just the beginning...
+But even this is just the beginning…

 ## Single-page applications

 Once the design systems are out, I'll release the next major piece: single-page applications.
 These sit right in the middle of design and engineering and want Nue to take these artforms to their absolute peak.
 Three key methods:

 1. Architecture is based on **MVC** (model, view, controller) which creates the much-needed separation of concerns.
 JS engineers work on pure business logic.
 UI developers craft the experience.
 Everyone stays in their zone of expertise.